 The best way to get around Switzerland is by train.
 It’s quick, efficient and far less expensive than renting a car.
 If you plan on traveling in Switzerland by train and stopping in Bern, you should buy the Swiss Pass.

 This pass will allow you to get on a train, bus and tour boats.
 Another perk that this pass provides is the free admission into many museums in Switzerland, including those in Bern.

 When you check into your accommodations in Bern, you will get a free travel card that is called Bern Ticket.

 And since the city is generally on the pricey side, Bern Ticket comes in very handy.
 It allows you to use public transportation within zones 100/101 that is operated by the LIBERO Association.
 In addition, it includes transport to and from the airport as well as cable car to Gurten and Bern Munster.

 Aside from using the pass, the best way to get around this city is by train and bus.

 PRO TIP: If you plan on visiting other places in Switzerland, check my guide on how to plan your Switzerland itinerary.

-Bern is pretty compact, and unless you plan on taking a day trip to the nearby mountain town Grindelwald, or visiting other scenic places in the area, you can explore some of the best things to do in Bern in 2 days.
+Plan between 1-2 days for your visit to Bern.
+The city is pretty compact, and unless you plan on taking a day trip to the nearby mountain town Grindelwald, or visiting other scenic places in the area, you can explore some of the best things to do in Bern in 2 days.
 If you want to take a trip to the nearby mountains, plan 2-4 days in the region.